 Rationally, your mind clearly knows the person is very damaging to you.
-But they have this irresistible charm that gets under your skin and makes you feel as if you were the bad guy in the whole thing.
+But they have this irresistible charm that gets under your skin and makes you feel as if you were the bad guy (or girl) in the whole thing.

 Stop the breakup – back together – breakup cycle

 Some people have extraordinary physical chemistry, but their personalities simply do not match for any sort of long term relationship.
 Taken separately, they can both be decent people, good people even.
 But when put together they bring out the worst in each other, instead of the best.

 What often happens is that they’ll engage in this very long cycle of breaking up only to get back together again.
 This happens so many times, they lose count.